[This article is authored by Mayank Jain, a final year law student at RGNUL, Patiala.]

-1) It was in Natraj Studio’s case where the landlord filed a suit for eviction in Small Causes Court, Bombay and the Tenant had filed an application under Section 8 of Arbitration and Conciliation Act on the basis of the Arbitration clause in the Leave and License Agreement between the parties.
-The 3-judge bench of the Court ruled that the Court of small causes alone had the jurisdiction to settle the question whether the Licensor-Landlord is entitled to take possession of the studios.
+The Act does not specify which disputes are arbitrable or which are not.
+This issue has been left for the Courts to deliberate upon.
+In Natraj Studios (P) Ltd. v.
+Navrang Studios, the landlord filed a suit for eviction in the Small Causes Court, Bombay and the tenant had filed an application under Section 8 of the Act on the basis of the arbitration clause in the Leave and License Agreement between the parties.
+The 3-judge bench of the Court ruled that the Court of Small Causes alone had the jurisdiction to settle the question of whether the licensor-landlord is entitled to take possession of the studios.

-In the case of A. Ayyasamy v.
-A. Paramasivam, it was held that those cases where the subject-matter falls exclusively within the domain of Public forum such as Courts, such disputes would be non-arbitrable and cannot be decided by the Arbitral tribunal but by the Courts alone.
+Furthermore, in the case of A. Ayyasamy v.
+A. Paramasivam, it was held that those cases where the subject matter falls exclusively within the domain of a public forum such as Courts, would be non-arbitrable and cannot be decided by the arbitral tribunal, but by the Courts alone.

-Further in Penumalli Sulochana v.
-Harish Rawtani, Andhra Pradesh High Court relied upon the case of Booz Allen and held that disputes governed under lease deed are non-arbitrable.
-It reasoned that the eviction of tenant governed by special statutes is not a subject-matter of arbitration.
+Moreover, in Smt.
+Penumalli Sulochana v.
+Harish Rawtani, the Andhra Pradesh High Court relied upon the case of Booz Allen and held that disputes governed by a lease deed are non-arbitrable.
+It reasoned that the eviction of tenants is governed by special statutes, and therefore, is not a subject matter of arbitration.

 The Decisive Case – Himangni Enterprises

-Hence, only the Courts, being public forum should be allowed to decide on the lease disputes as it would determine rights in rem and not by the Arbitral Tribunal.
+Therefore, only the Courts, being a public forum, should be allowed to decide on lease disputes and not the arbitral tribunal, as it would be determining rights in rem.